Choose & book your hike:

 - Wide-brimmed hat (with fastening chord, for the wind)

-- Warm clothing, suitable rain jacket/wind breaker (the temperature often drops unexpectedly on the mountain, even on the hottest day)
+- Warm clothing, a suitable rain jacket/windbreaker (the temperature often drops unexpectedly on the mountain, even on the hottest day)

 - Layers of clothing, gloves & beanie (in winter)